amper5and/secrets.js/README.md

 	var pwHex = secrets.toHex(pw); // => 230-bit password

-	// split into 5 shares, with a threshold of 3, WITH zero-padding var shares = secrets.share(pwHex, 5, 3, true); // => 1024-bit shares
+	// split into 5 shares, with a threshold of 3, WITH zero-padding var shares = secrets.share(pwHex, 5, 3, null, null, 1024); // => 1024-bit shares

 	// Print the bit-length of the first share.
-	// It will be within 4 units of 1024, because any leading 0-valued bits are dropped. console.log( 'First share bit-length:', secrets.convertBase(shares[0].split('-')[1], 16, 2).length );
+	// It will be close to 1024, because any leading 0-valued bits are dropped. console.log( 'First share bit-length:', secrets.convertBase(shares[0].split('-')[1], 16, 2).length );

 	// combine 3 shares